Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Methods

-Here, $\Gamma$ denotes the Gamma function, $\sigma$ represents the scale parameter, and $\nu$ is a parameter controlling the tail width of the distribution.
-We adopt $\sigma=0.3$ and $\nu=2$, following \citet{Leja2019}.
-The SFH is discretized into seven age bins, with the first bin covering 0--10 Myr.
+Here, $\Gamma$ denotes the gamma function, $\sigma$ represents the scale parameter, and $\nu$ is a parameter controlling the tail width of the distribution.
+We adopted $\sigma=0.3$ and $\nu=2$, following \citet{Leja2019}.
+The SFH was discretised into seven age bins, with the first bin covering 0--10 Myr.
 The remaining bins are evenly spaced in log time from 10 Myr to $t_\mathrm{max}-100$ Myr, where $t_\mathrm{max}$ denotes the age of the universe.
 The normalised true SFH model employs the intrinsic SFH obtained directly from the simulated galaxy and normalised by the total stellar mass.
-For all SFH models, we adopt uniform priors for the stellar mass formed ($M_{\star}$) and stellar metallicity ($Z_\star$), spanning $[10,\space10^{13}]\space\msun$ and $[0.001,\space1]\space Z_\odot$, respectively.

-\bagpipes\ models nebular continuum and line emission with the precomputed grids provided by \citet{Byler2017}.
-These authors employed the photoionization code \cloudy\ to compute nebular emission from \HII\ regions using input spectra with varying simple stellar population ages and ionization parameter $U$, under the assumption that all hydrogen-ionizing photons from young stars are absorbed.
-We assume that stars younger than 10 Myr contribute to nebular emission.
+For all SFH models, we adopted uniform priors for the stellar mass formed ($M_{\star}$) and stellar metallicity ($Z_\star$), spanning $[10,\space10^{13}]\space\msun$ and $[0.001,\space1]\space Z_\odot$, respectively.
+We can use \bagpipes\ to model the nebular continuum and line emission with the precomputed grids provided by \citet{Byler2017}.
+These authors employed the photoionisation code \cloudy\ to compute the nebular emission from \HII\ regions using input spectra with varying simple stellar population ages and ionisation parameter, $U$, under the assumption that all hydrogen-ionising photons from young stars end up absorbed.
+We assumed that stars younger than 10 Myr contribute to nebular emission.
 We confirm that treating this age threshold as a free parameter has a negligible impact on the fitting results.
-The prior range for $\log U$ is chosen as $[-4,-1]$.
+The prior range for $\log U$ was selected as $[-4,-1]$.

-For the dust model, we adopt three different attenuation laws: SMC \citep{Gordon2003}, Calzetti \citep{Calzetti2000}, and Salim \citep{Salim2018}.
-Each law is characterized by $A_{\lambda}/A_{V}$, with $A_{\lambda}$ denoting the attenuation at wavelength $\lambda$.
-The SMC and Calzetti laws are widely applied to high-$z$ galaxies, which are generally metal-poor or actively star-forming.
+For the dust model, we adopted three different attenuation laws: SMC \citep{Gordon2003}, Calzetti \citep{Calzetti2000}, and Salim \citep{Salim2018}.
+Each law is characterised by $A_{\lambda}/A_{V}$, with $A_{\lambda}$ denoting the attenuation at wavelength $\lambda$.
+The SMC and Calzetti laws can be widely applied to high-$z$ galaxies, which are generally metal-poor or actively star-forming.
 In contrast to the SMC and Calzetti laws, which fix the slope ($A_{\lambda}/A_{V}$) for each $\lambda$, the Salim dust law introduces a tunable slope through the parameter $\delta$, as